benc-uk/kube-workshop/02-container-registry/readme.md

 > 📝 NOTE: When you pick a name for the resource with $ACR_NAME, this has to be **globally unique**, and not contain no underscores, dots or hyphens.

-## 📥 Import Images
+## 📥 Importing Images

-For the sake of speed and maintaining the focus on Kubernetes we will import pre-built images from another registry (GitHub Container Registry), rather than build them from source.
+For the sake of speed and maintaining the focus on Kubernetes we will import pre-built images from another public registry (GitHub Container Registry), rather than build them from source.

 We will cover what the application does and what these containers are for in the next section, for now we can just import them.